-Powder for Inhalation
+Powder for Inhalation (in Capsule)

 Consumer Medicine Information

-.
-It does not take the
+It does not contain all the available information.

 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risk of you using this medicine
+Your doctor has weighed the risks of you taking

-If you have any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.